Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wy Yung has five operational public transport stops.
-One route serves these stops, offering a total of twenty weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 328 meters from the nearest stop.
-Most residents commute outward, with cars being the dominant mode at 98%.
-On average, there are 1.8 vehicles per dwelling, above the regional average.
-According to the 2021 Census, only 11.5% of residents work from home, which may reflect COVID-19 conditions.
+These are served by one route, offering a total of twenty weekly passenger trips.
+The area's transport accessibility is rated good, with residents typically located 328 meters from the nearest stop.
+Most residents commute outward daily, predominantly using cars (98%).
+On average, there are 1.8 vehicles per dwelling, exceeding the regional norm.
+Only 11.5% of residents work from home, as recorded in the 2021 Census.

-Service frequency averages two trips per day across all routes, equating to approximately four weekly trips per individual stop.
+Service frequency averages two trips per day across all routes, resulting in approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport